rhbrady/CodeU-Spring-2018/README.md

 # Step 1: Download Jetty

-Download Jetty [here](http://www.eclipse.org/jetty/download.html).
+Download Jetty from [here](http://www.eclipse.org/jetty/download.html).
 Extract the `.zip` file anywhere you want.
 Putting it on your desktop for now is fine.

 Your Jetty directory should look something like this: